Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 The stories about Yan and his people caught her interest the most.
 “It’s good both species are our allies, then.”

 “We’ll see ‘bout the Tangy-Work.
 Ten-ge-wek.”
 Daar paused and growled in frustration. *“Ten’Gewek!* That one-click sound is hard to do.
 Anyway.
 We gotta see how they do when they go to Earth, ‘cuz neither us nor the Humans have the means to take on a protectorate nation jus’ now...”
-He furrowed his brow in thought, “Balls, maybe if we just---”
+He furrowed his brow in thought, “Balls, maybe if we just - ”

 “Bumpkin,” Naydra interrupted him with her own pet name for him, “you *promised* you would relax today.”